“Transportation management system” means different things to different people.

 Instead of touching every shipment, only deal with those that demand attention.
 The rest you want to automate with a process or a rule.
 You can absolutely bypass a great deal of manual, painful processes with a tool like a TMS.
 Doing so, can achieve tremendous time savings during shipment execution, produce soft savings to the bottom line and allow labor hours to be invested in other tasks.

-Imagine coordinating transportation for high-end aerospace components for an immediate on-site installation that requires three different schedules to align and execute at the exact specific time.
+Imagine coordinating transportation for high-end aerospace components.
+You have an immediate on-site installation that requires three different schedules to align and execute at the exact specific time.
 You can get as detailed as you want.
 It all comes down to having defined business practices and your level of commitment to your customers.
 The challenge is, determining the activities you need to automate is not always easy, especially if your current processes are a problem.
 You do not want to automate a bad business process and keep making the same mistakes – faster!
 Unlocking the power of your TMS requires you to identify the right business strategies you want to implement into the execution of your transportation operations.

 What is a TMS not going to do?